-- 1/2 tsp ghee, for greasing the idli moulds
+- 1/2 tsp ghee, for greasing the idli molds

 - Pulse the grated coconut in a mixer to make the chunks uniform.
 Heat a deep-bottomed pan.
-Add powdered jaggery and 2 tablespoons of water.
-Add coconut and mix.
+Add the powdered jaggery and 2 tablespoons of water.
+Add the coconut and mix.

-- Over a low fire, boil the mixture for 4-5.
+- Over a low fire, boil the mixture for 4–5 minutes.
 If the jaggery is unsalted, you can add a little salt at this stage.
-Stir constantly until the mixture becomes thick or semi-solid.
-Turn off the heat.
-Set aside.
+Stir constantly until the mixture becomes thick or semi-solid, then turn off the heat and set aside.

 - Meanwhile, heat the steamer or cooker.
-Grease the idli moulds with ghee or oil.
-Ghee gives a nice smell.
+Grease the idli molds with ghee or oil.
+I think ghee gives them a nice smell.

-- Pour rice batter to cover 2/3 of each mould.
+- Pour rice batter to cover 2/3 of each mold.
 Put 2 teaspoons of the stuffing in the center.
 Gently cover it with the batter using a spoon.
-Keep the mould stand inside the steamer.
+Keep the mold stand inside the steamer.
 Cook for 15 minutes on medium-high heat.
 Turn off the stove.

 - If you want to use a cooker, don't place a weight on the lid.
 Steam-cook them.

-- Remove them from the mould when they become cold.
-Use spoon handle tip for this purpose.
+- Remove them from the mold when they become cold.
+Use a spoon handle tip for this purpose.